FaridhaF/Sales-Analytics/README.md

 **Project Description**
 > Created Customer Performance Report to have a good summarization of Net Sales of all the customers in the years 2019,2020 and 2021.
-> The report also have 2020 vs 2021 percentage growth highlighted with data bars
+> The report also have 2020 vs 2021 percentage growth highlighted with data bars.
 > Can use various filters to see Region level, Country level and Division level Net Sales.

 **Project Objective**